 Appropriate caloric intake during pregnancy

 The energy requirements during pregnancy increase mainly due to protein and fat that are needed for metabolic activities.
-Protein synthesis primarily occurs in fetal, placenta, uterine, and breast tissue.
+Protein synthesis primarily occurs in the fetal, placenta, uterine, and breast tissue.
 Most fats are used as energy stores for the mother.
 The baby account for about a third of increased energy needs which equates to an average of about 300 kcal per day.

 «Research shows that a healthy diet during pregnancy improves the mother and the baby’s health.»

-Fiber – Relaxed muscle tone and iron supplementation during pregnancy may increase incidents or constipation and hemorrhoids.
+Fiber – Relaxed muscle tone and iron supplementation during pregnancy may increase incidents of constipation and hemorrhoids.
 Foods high in fiber can help prevent constipation.
 The daily recommended fiber intake is 28g per day.
 Good food sources include wholegrain cereals, fruits and vegetables, nuts and seeds, and legumes and beans.
 Fiber also provides “food’ for the beneficial bacteria that live gut.
 These bacteria have been shown to aid digestion, support nutrient synthesis, and alleviate constipation during pregnancy.

-Protein – The recommended intake of protein during pregnancy is 71grams daily.
+Protein – The recommended intake of protein during pregnancy is 71 grams daily.
 Protein is needed to form fetal and maternal tissue.
 Good food sources of protein include beans, chicken, fish, eggs, cheese, and meat.
 Pregnant women who follow a vegan diet must ensure an adequate intake of essential amino acids from a variety of tofu, soy-based products, legumes, beans, and lentils (1).
 They also need to pay special attention to include foods that contain vitamin B12, vitamin B6, iron, calcium, and zinc

 Fats – Dietary fats should contribute 20 to 35% of total calories during pregnancy.
 It’s estimated that pregnant woman consumes 33% of their total calories from fat.
 Fats are used as an energy source for the growth and development of the fetus.
 Good food sources include flaxseeds, walnuts, and sunflower oil.
-Essential fatty acids also play an important role in brain and eye development of the fetus.
+Essential fatty acids also play an important role in the brain and eye development of the fetus.
 Good food sources include oily fish and flaxseeds.
 500mg of Omegas 3 supplementation is considered safe for pregnant women (3)

 In addition to achieving increased energy needs, pregnant women need to have an adequate intake of vitamins and minerals.